 Skills minister Anne Milton accepted the FE Commissioner’s findings and placed the college in administered status with “immediate effect”.

-The ESFA now has its own observers on the college’s.
+The ESFA now has its own observers on the college’s finances.
 The funding agency and FE Commissioner will “monitor key decisions”.

 A North Herts spokesperson said: “We have a robust recovery plan in place and have taken a number of actions to strengthen our financial position including making substantial cost savings and exiting from non-core activities.